medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Overview-HospitalNotification-codes-FHIR.md

 [Return](index.md)

-# Overview of Hospital Notification codes and HL7 FHIR resources
+# Overview of HospitalNotification codes and HL7 FHIR resources

-The table below shows how the hospital notification codes folders map into FHIR's terminology, and thus how one can determine, based on the resource elements, which type of hospital notification it is.
+The table below shows how the HospitalNotification codes folders map into FHIR's terminology, and thus how one can determine, based on the resource elements, which type of HospitalNotification it is.

 It is an overview of how values in the FHIR resources ‘Encounter’, ‘Provenance’ and ‘Patient’ together form the composite understanding.